LilCatLily/EDMC-Plugin-Template/README.md

+DISCLAIMER: This plugin template was created using the copilot ai

 # EDMarketConnector Template Plugin

 A comprehensive template plugin project for EDMarketConnector with complete boilerplate code, best practices, and production-ready structure.